-Finding great renters becomes easier when you start thinking in terms of good neighbours, define who you’re looking for, share expectations and check references.
-Finding the right renter(s) takes effort and it is well worth it to minimize complaints and get tenants that are a good fit for your unit.
+Finding great renters becomes easier when you start thinking in terms of good neighbours.
+Renting to the perfect renters for your unit is possible when you define who you’re looking for, share expectations and check references.
+Finding the right renter(s) takes effort and it is well worth it to minimize complaints and get neighbours that are a good fit.

 What are your tips for finding great renters?
-Let us know in the comments below.
+Let us know in the comments!

 Denise and Sean